paris-swc/python-testing-debugging-profiling/03-testing-units.md

 This is where unit tests come in.
 Unit tests are so called because they exercise the functionality of the code by interrogating individual functions and methods.
-Fuctions and methods can often be considered the atomic units of software because they are indivisble.
+Functions and methods can often be considered the atomic units of software because they are indivisible.
 However, what is considered to be the smallest code _unit_ is subjective.
 The body of a function can be long or short, and shorter functions are arguably more unit-like than long ones.